NikhilDesai96/Car-Price-Analysis/README.md

 # 🚗 Car Price Analysis using Python

+This project performs exploratory data analysis on used car data to understand factors influencing selling price.

 ## 📌 Objective
 The goal of this project is to analyze car data and identify key factors affecting the selling price.